haywoodsloan/ai-image-detector/extension/DESCRIPTION.md

   </li>
 </ol>

+The detector's classification model is fine-tuned from Microsoft's Swin v2 vision transformer.
+It has been trained on a set of +100k images collected from various AI art/image social media pages.
+The model has been tested using an independent set of +10k images, with an accuracy of +96%.
+The model is continuously being trained on new images which will continue to improve its accuracy over time, but there will always be some misses.
+This is why the community feedback is so important!

 <b>Data Privacy</b>
 The AI Image Detector stores both usage and training data.
 Separate privacy policies are provided for either type of data: